Happy New Year!

 So what does all of this have to do with the New Year?

 I knew from my very first SAL meeting that the women here had something I didn’t have.
 I could feel it the moment they spoke.
 And as I heard their words and felt their energy, I became hungry for their wisdom.
 I didn’t know what they had but I was willing to do anything they told me to get it.
 I began to want it more than I wanted anything else in my life: more than financial comfort, more than being skinny, more even than my husband.
 All I wanted was that peace, that wholeness, that wisdom, that serenity, that humility that I felt in them.
 And a miracle happened.
 I learned how to want God more than anything else.
 I learned what it felt like to truly have God at my center.

-When I was finally able to say these words and truly mean them, my life changed forever.
+When I was finally able to let go and truly turn my will over to the care of God, my life changed forever.
 I started off on a journey that I could never have predicted, and while there have been times that have felt scary, I continue to be amazed and absolutely awe-struck with joy and surprise as my Higher Power continues to show me more and more of who He is.

 As I practice giving my Self to my Creator one day, one moment at a time, I am changing.
 I am different.
 I am new.
 I am whole.

 At the end of yoga practice, we roll to our side, with our knees pulled in tight against our chest: the fetal position.
 This practice reminds us that each practice, each day, each moment, is an opportunity for a new birth, a fresh start.
 It is up to us to choose how we will go out from here: with more love, more compassion, more reliance on God.
 Anything is possible.